edamamet/nimi-dots/README.md

 > this wallpaper was made by [ShibeDraws](https://danbooru.donmai.us/posts/8745834)

 # grains
-> because rice is comprised of its grains
+> because rice is composed of its grains

 | util | package |
 | --- | --- |